kzalesak/hamburg-slices-recipe/hamburg_slices_recipe_english.md

 ![Side view of a strip with jam and meringue](recipe_photos/side_view_strip_meringue.jpg)

 ## Baking
 To bake, place the covered bases onto a tray and bake in an oven.
-Preheat the oven to 200°C, then after a short while, reduce the temperature to 170°C. If it seems to be baking to fast, you can also reduce to 150°C. The goal of the baking is to make the meringue slightly crispy on top, firm but chewy in the middle, and the base well done so as to remove the taste of raw flower.
+Preheat the oven to 200°C, then after a short while, reduce the temperature to 170°C. If it seems to be baking too fast, you can also reduce to 150°C. The goal of the baking is to make the meringue slightly crispy on top, firm but chewy in the middle, and the base well done so as to remove the taste of raw flower.
 SEE IMAGE _single cut slice, not yet decorated_
 ![Side view of a baked cut slice, not yet decorated](recipe_photos/single_finished_undecorated_small.jpg)

 If the meringue is being cooked much faster then the base, you can cover the top of the slices with either aluminium foil or a paper napkin, lower the heat to 150°C and keep baking.
 Once sufficiently done, take the tray out of the oven and place it on a cold surface in order to quickly stop the baking process.